 For example, consider a razor-sharp suit with box-fresh leather or suede trainers.
 While the suit is, by definition, ultra-formal, the trainers, conversely, are resolutely casual.
 Teamed together, they tick the smart casual box perfectly.

 It’s the striking contrast in formality that allows the suit-and-trainers look to work – there’s a 50:50 balance between smart and casual.
-But you need to be careful not to veer too far in one direction – if you’re placing excess emphasis on ‘smart’, or on ‘casual’, then it won’t be a stylish blend of the two; it will simple be ‘smart’ or, at the other end of the style spectrum, ‘casual’.
+But you need to be careful not to veer too far in one direction – if you’re placing excess emphasis on ‘smart’, or on ‘casual’, then it won’t be a stylish blend of the two; it will simply be ‘smart’ or, at the other end of the style spectrum, ‘casual’.

 MASTERING THE ‘ONE-TWO ‘TRICK FOR SIMPLE SMART CASUAL